Zhou Dongyu: Political views

-In March 2021, Zhou terminated her contract with Burberry as brand ambassador after the company announced that they will not purchase cotton from the Chinese autonomous region of Xinjiang due to concerns of forced labor of Uyghurs.
-Her actions were mimicked by other Chinese celebrities.
+In March 2021, Zhou terminated her contract with Burberry as brand ambassador after the company announced that they would discontinue cotton purchases from the Chinese autonomous region of Xinjiang amidst allegations of forced labor, human rights violations and persecution of the Uyghur ethnic minority population in China by the US State Department.
+Widely seen as a pro-nationalist move, her actions were mimicked by other Chinese celebrities.